opener-project/opener-project.github.com/source/documentation/opinion-detector-basic.md

 Opinion Detector Basic
 ---------------------

-This module implements a opinion detector for English (also works for Dutch and German).
+This module implements a opinion detector for all the languages covered in the OpeNER project (English, Dutch, German, Italian, Spanish and French).
 The language is determined by the "xml:lang" attribut in the input KAF file.
 Depending on the value of this attribute, the corresponding lexicon will be loaded.
 This module detects three elements of the opinions:

 * Expression: the actual opinion expression
 * Target: about what is the previous expression